Pennsylvania Attorney with National Results

 Sol has served in various positions for the Pennsylvania Association for Justice and was a member of the Board of the Philadelphia Trial Lawyers Association.
 He is a past President of the Eastern Pennsylvania Chapter of the American Board of Trial Advocates.

-Sol frequently lecturers about class actions, pharmaceutical liability, civil litigation issues, trial skills and technology in the courtroom.
+Sol frequently lecturers about class actions, personal injury cases, pharmaceutical liability, civil litigation issues, trial skills and technology in the courtroom.